timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 the reason there is 9 system slammed into 1 page is because when you are at work or at school and you need to refrence time . it hard to find the right thing when it 3 sperate pages. this one you have one page and you look at it. oh and also if you need to make it water proof use packing tape to cover it.

+License is cco1 public domain no right reserved.